Canada-Israel Free Trade Agreement

 If you have questions or comments about this initiative we would like to hear from you.
-Please contact Foreign Affairs and International Trade Canada at:
+Please contact Foreign Affairs, Trade and Development Canada at:

 Trade Policy and Negotiations Division I (TPE)